Gymnastics for All Programming (GfA)

 Provincial Gymnaestrada is hosted every year in order for participants to gather together to celebrate of our community and to share large group performances that they have been working on all year!
 National and World Gymnaestradas are held in a 4-year cycle and World Gymnaestrada is the International Gymnastics Federation's largest event with over 21,000 participants worldwide and take place typically in Europe.
 In 2019, Canada sent over 800 participants to Dornbirn, Austria to participate in the XVII World Gymnaestrada and we are proud to say that over 150 of those participants were from Alberta!

 Athletes participating in our Competitive Programming enter the Train to Train, Train to Compete & Train to Win categories of the Long Term Athlete Development model (LTAD).
-Through Club level, Provincial and National led programming, athletes develop the ability to set goals, practice in a progressive manner to achieve them and build resilience and GRIT to be able to learn and grow from both success and disappointment.
+Through Club level, Provincial and National led programming, athletes develop the ability to set goals, practice in a progressive manner to achieve them and build resilience to be able to learn and grow from both success and disappointment.
 RGA subscribes to the True Sport Principles and strives to achieve a value-based sport culture in all of our member clubs and our sanctioned events so that participation in competitive level training not only builds successful athletes but happy, healthy, resilient people, too!

 Our Interclub program is the fastest growing segment of our rhythmic community.
 This program focuses on the Train to Train stage of LTAD and provides opportunity for meaningful competition through a series of Invitational competitions throughout the year.
 Gymnasts can compete both individually and/or as part of a group and are adjudicated, rather than ranked, by a panel of judges particularly suited to this level of competition.
 The Interclub program endeavors to provide opportunity for athletes and families to enjoy the competitive experience with a reduced time and financial commitment.